Mirum Pharmaceuticals Announce - GuruFocus.com

 Forward Looking Statements

 Statements contained in this press release regarding matters that are not historical facts are “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
-Such forward-looking statements include statements regarding, among other things, the regulatory approval pathway for Mirum’s product candidates, Mirum’s expectations regarding the completion, timing and size of the proposed offering and Mirum’s expectations with respect to granting the underwriters a 30-day option to purchase additional shares.
+Such forward-looking statements include statements regarding, among other things, the regulatory approval pathway for Mirum’s product candidates and Mirum’s expectations regarding the completion and timing of the offering.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-Words such as “will,” ”may,” “anticipate,” “expects,” “potential” and similar expressions are intended to identify forward-looking statements.
+Words such as “will,” ”may,” “anticipate,” “expect,” “potential” and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements are based upon Mirum’s current expectations and involve assumptions that may never materialize or may prove to be incorrect.
 Actual results could differ materially from those anticipated in such forward-looking statements as a result of various risks and uncertainties, which include, without limitation, risks and uncertainties associated with Mirum’s business in general, the impact of the COVID-19 pandemic, macroeconomic and geopolitical events, such as the ongoing military conflict between Ukraine and Russia and related sanctions and the other risks described in Mirum’s filings with the SEC.
 All forward-looking statements contained in this press release speak only as of the date on which they were made and are based on management’s assumptions and estimates as of such date.
 Mirum undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made, except as required by law.